 The file system is one of the most useful things to share with WSL.
 WSL allows you to work with both file systems as if they were one.

-You will find that your Windows 10 file system is mounted as a directory in Linux while your Linux file system will be mounted as a folder in Windows.
+The Windows 10 file system is mounted as a directory in Linux while your Linux file system will be mounted as a folder in Windows.

 Finding the Linux File System from Windows with Environment Variables